syncfusion-content/javascript-docs/js/Chart/Appearance.md

 **Setting background image**

-Background image can be added to chart using the **backGroundImageUrl** property.
+Background image can be added to the chart by using the **backGroundImageUrl** property.

 {% highlight js %}